-After that are a series of HTTP Request Headers, individual lines of name/value pairs, separated by a colon, which provide
+After that are a series of HTTP request headers: individual lines of name/value pairs separated by a colon.
+The request headers provide

 metadata that can be used by the server to determine exactly how to respond to the client request.
 In this case,

-Accept header, the browser is saying it would prefer HTML as a response format, but will accept anything that
+Accept header, the browser is saying it would prefer HTML as a response format, but will accept any server response.

 Next, it has a

-Host header, which specifies the server that the request has been sent to.
+Host header that specifies which server the request has been sent to.
 This is useful when multiple

 domains are hosted on the same host.